 In the remainder of this paper, we first describe how the data for our experiments was collected (Section 2).
 We then provide evidence for the correlation of dependencies with vulnerabilities (Section 3) and show how to build models to predict vulnerable packages (Section 4).
 Next, we explain how to make predictions more descriptive and how to identify fragile packages, i.e., packages that have not yet had vulnerabilities, but soon will have (Section 5).
-We continue with some hypotheses on why dependencies may influence vulnerabilities (Section 6) and conclude with related work (Section 7) and a discussion of consequences (Section 8).
+Finally, we conclude with related work (Section 6) and a discussion of consequences (Section 7).